billywongstuy/BrevityFinesse-SDSpr17FP/README.md

 h.
 Move this file to the root directory and rename it client_secret.json.

-Step 2: Install packages using pip
+2. Install packages using pip

 * Run the command to install google-api-client: pip install --upgrade google-api-python-client